rrucha0406/beginning-of-beginning/README.md

 second largest third largest keliye you have to maintain the variables for larger sets you can use heap or sorting method ,it s called as the kth largest or the kth smallest elements

- itna mehnat leke bhi internal hi qualify nahi hue hamlog sih ka ....but thike atleast ppt banana sikhe
+ itna mehnat leke bhi internal hi qualify nahi hue hamlog sih ka ....but thike atleast ppt banana sikhe day 7: i did padhai yesterday as well but forgot to update on github, stl library basics and basics array problemss over over overerrrr